terabyte/canitellmybosstofuckoff/README.md

 These are just my notes about features I might implement

-* More careful consideration of taxes in the calculation.
-For example, distributions are pre-tax but social security is post-tax (I think?)
+## Short Term
+* The cache is not shared between gunicorn workers.
+Whoops.
+Should probably fix that.
+* Help text on each field explaining it in greater detail
+* perma-link to a set of parameters
+* "safe for work" version?
+LOL

+## Medium-Term
+* Better SEO / discoverability
 * Nav bar elements don't show which page is active dynamically

+## Long Term
 * the whole thing is just fugly.
 Needs TLC.
+* More careful consideration of taxes in the calculation.
+For example, distributions are pre-tax but social security is post-tax (I think?)
 * I should probably have a plan for what to do if this blows up and/or gets DOS'd.
 This will definitely be the most CPU intensive thing on my colo'd server if it gets any traffic at all.
-* The cache is not shared between gunicorn workers.
-Whoops.
-Should probably fix that.